Undergraduate teaching assistantships are available to FLC students. Psychology faculty members may need TAs for their courses.

 For the first three years in the program, students are undergraduates paying tuition to Fort Lewis College.
 During this time, at least 90 credits (at least 15 upper division) must be completed including all Liberal Arts Core requirements (lower and upper division), and the specific courses required by the major.

 In the fourth year of the program, students are at the level of undergraduate seniors at FLC but are also DU/GSSW graduate students.
 They are NOT enrolled at FLC, but are enrolled in the DU Four Corners MSW program.
 All courses in this program are offered in Durango, Colorado.
 At the end of the fourth year, all DU credits (30 semester credits) are transferred back to FLC and used to complete the B.A. degree which is then awarded with an August graduation date.

 In their fifth year, students are DU/GSSW graduate students.
 Their MSW degree is awarded after completion of this year.

 The DU program is cohort based on a two year cycle.
 Cooperative program students are only admitted at the beginning of each cohort.
-The next cycle begins Fall 2012.
-Applications for this cycle will be available in early September 2011 and are due by November 1, 2011.

 Fort Lewis College also has a special cooperative program under which Psychology undergraduates can apply to substitute the first year of the Four Corners MSW program for their FLC senior undergraduate year of coursework.
 Click here for general information and here for an advising handout about the program.